 Your model does not include a battery or charger.
-One NiMH or LiPo battery equipped with a Traxxas High-Current Connector is required.
+The speed control in the model is compatible with both LiPo and NiMH batteries.
+One NiMH or 2s/3s LiPo battery equipped with a Traxxas High-Current Connector is required.
 Traxxas Power Cell iD batteries are strongly recommended for maximum performance and safer charging.

-The following chart lists all the available Power Cell batteries for your model:
+The following chart lists available Power Cell iD batteries for your model: